Rules & Regulations

 - Additional assets submitted by developers: screenshots, links, a public demo, and more.

 Other provided information might be shared with the jury or Indie Cup sponsors.
-Applicants can see who will access each type of the data they provide when filling out the application form.
 All submitted information is always available to the organizers of the event.

-Participants retain the ability to edit the information relevant to their Profile page until the end of the season.
+Participants retain the ability to edit the information relevant to their Profile page until the end of an edition.

-Indie Cup never shares the provided email address and personal information with third parties.
+Indie Cup never shares the email address used when registering for an Indie Cup account, and other submitted personal information with third parties.

 To learn more about our data policy, visit the Privacy Policy page.